TsienJin/SC2006-Group-Project/README.md

 #### 3. Natively starting each component

-For this method, two seperate terminal sessions are required.
+For this method, two separate terminal sessions are required.